lifting-bits/sleigh/README.md

 The `sleigh::FindSpecFile` function will search the the paths provided by the user via the `search_paths` argument for a spec file with the name `file_name`.
 The default argument for `search_paths` is `sleigh::gDefaultSearchPaths` which contains the install/build directories that the CMake project was configured with as well as a set of common installation locations.

+The `sleigh_BUILD_SUPPORT` option must be set to `ON` during the configuration step in order to build the support library.

 ## Integration as a Dependency

 An installation of sleigh provides a CMake interface that can be used to assist in building your project.

 An example of how to use the CMake package config file can be found in the [find_package](tests/find_package/CMakeLists.txt) example.

-We also provide a CMake helper function [`sleigh_compile`](cmake/modules/sleighCompile.cmake) to compile your own `.slaspec` files using the installed sleigh compiler from this project.
+We also provide a CMake helper function [`sleigh_compile`](cmake/modules/sleighCompile.cmake) to compile your own `.slaspec` files using a sleigh compiler.

 Lastly, the installed compiled sleigh files can be located through the CMake variable `sleigh_INSTALL_SPECDIR`, which is an absolute path to the root directory for where the compiled sleigh files are located---you should manually inspect this to know what to expect.